 Cosmetic products in a facility undergoing the required FDA registration.

-Failing to register your facility with the FDA isn’t just a minor paperwork mistake—it can have serious consequences that disrupt your entire operation.
-Under the new MoCRA regulations, non-compliance can lead to your products being refused entry into the U.S., trigger FDA enforcement actions like a registration suspension, and ultimately halt your ability to sell to consumers.
-Completing your cosmetic facility registration is a non-negotiable part of doing business in the beauty industry today.
-It’s a critical step that protects your brand, maintains market access, and demonstrates your commitment to safety.
-Let’s explore the risks of non-compliance and why getting this right is essential for your business’s survival.
+Failing to register your facility with the FDA isn’t just a minor paperwork mistake—it’s a critical error that can halt your entire operation.
+Under the new MoCRA regulations, non-compliance can get your products refused entry into the U.S. and trigger an FDA registration suspension.
+Ultimately, it stops you from selling to consumers.
+Completing your cosmetic facility registration is a non-negotiable part of doing business in the beauty industry.
+This step protects your brand and maintains market access.
+Understanding the risks is essential for your business’s survival.

 Key Takeaways